cmpsc100-allegheny-college/course_information/CODE_OF_CONDUCT.md

 #### Grades lower than the Basic Grade

-There are three (3) situations which penalize evaluation:
+There are four (4) situations which penalize evaluation:

 1. `Incomplete` assignments (i.e. basic expectations are not fulfilled)
 2. `Ignored` assignments (i.e. no evidence of assignment attempt)
 3. Plagiarism or other inappropriate/dishonest academic behavior
+4. Insuffient participation (see [Participation](#participation) section for details on what constitutes full participation)

 Each of these circumstances affects evaluation differently.